 Both formulations are full-spectrum; this means that instead of containing only cannabidiol, there are a variety of different cannabinoids and terpenes.
 The brand currently sells only two liposomes products on their website.
 But with its rise in popularity, is there any potential to see more?

 You can read more about their liposome products by checking them out here, directly through their website.

 CBD Liposomes vs. CBD Oil: Which Do You Need?

-If you’ve never tried CBD before and are considering using it to treat a medical condition like pain, insomnia or anxiety, then it’s typically recommended you start out with a traditional CBD oil at first, just to gauge what kind of a therapeutic effect is produced.
-Like we mentioned, the vast majority of daily cannabidiol users will find excellent relief with the oil tinctures, and thus will have no reason to try different products.
+For those who have never tried CBD before and are considering using it for a medical condition like pain, insomnia or anxiety, it’s typically advisable to start with a traditional CBD oil, just to gauge what kind of a therapeutic effect it produces.
+A majority of daily cannabidiol users will find excellent relief with oil tinctures, and thus will have no reason to try different products.

 [Wondering what CBD oil is and how it works?
 Check out our in-depth CBD resource guide here].